bucs110a0spring22/ch-4-lab-buline1/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+The functions created uses Pythons math functions and goto functions to plot the sine, cosine, and tangent curves.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ Was able to complete all parts of the lab assignment

 ## REFERENCES:
- < List any outside resources used >
+- Geeks for geeks website for world coordinates and background color
+- Class Website
+- Was assisted during the lab period

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+Left extra space on all sides of the window so the full sine and cosine plots can be seen